clicalmani/tonka/docs/collection.md

 | `count()`             | Returns the number of items in the collection.                   |
 | `isEmpty()`           | Checks if the collection is empty.                               |
 | `toArray()`           | Converts the collection to a plain array.                        |

-### ArrayCollection & MapCollection

-These classes inherit all base collection methods and may provide additional methods specific to their data structure, such as:

-- `keys()` — Returns all keys in the collection.
-- `values()` — Returns all values in the collection.
-- `get($key, $default?)` — Retrieves a value by key (MapCollection).

-### Custom Collections

-When extending the base `Collection` class, you can add your own domain-specific methods as needed.

-For a complete list of methods and advanced usage, consult the [Tonka Framework documentation](https://tonka-framework-docs.example.com).

-## FAQ

-### What PHP version is required for the Tonka collection module?
-Tonka requires PHP 8.0 or higher.

-### Can I use collections with custom objects?
-Yes, collections can store and manipulate any data type, including custom objects.

-### Are collections mutable?
-Most collection methods return new instances, leaving the original collection unchanged.

-### How do I convert a collection back to a plain array?
-Use the `toArray()` method.

-### Can I extend the collection classes?
-Yes, you can extend the base `Collection` class to add custom methods or behaviors.

-### Where can I find more examples?
-See the [Usage Examples](#usage-examples) section or visit the [official documentation](https://tonka-framework-docs.example.com).